 Pinneshiri, Mountain summit in Ishikari Subprefecture, Japan.

-Pinneshiri is a mountain in northern Hokkaido rising to 1100 meters and crisscrossed by marked hiking trails.
-These routes pass through different vegetation zones that shift with elevation and create varied landscape views.
+Pinneshiri is a mountain in northern Hokkaido that rises to around 1100 meters and is crossed by marked hiking trails.
+The routes pass through different vegetation zones as elevation increases, so the landscape changes noticeably from the base to the top.

 The mountain appears in local stories of Hokkaido and residents view it as part of their natural surroundings.
 Visitors notice how the landscape takes on different meanings throughout the seasons for those who live nearby.